Yesterday, I attended my sixth ThinkVisibility conference. I saw many great talks and I’ve listed some great speaker tips for your next presentation.

-There were some great speakers this year and, while I may not have been making copious amounts of SEO notes this time around, I took the opportunity to analyse the way people presented and how they used their slides to help communicate their ideas to their audience.
+There were some great speakers this year.
+I may not have been making copious amounts of SEO notes this time around, but I took the opportunity to analyse the way people presented and how they used their slides to help communicate their ideas to their audience.

-I’ve decided to share with you some simple but effective presentation tips to help future conference speakers.
+I’ve decided to share with you some simple but effective speaker tips to help future conference speakers present better.

 Tip 1: Try not to Turn Your Back to the Audience

 Slides can sometimes be a hindrance to a speaker, especially if they’re using them as notes or even a script.

 I noticed a few speakers were overly reliant on their slides, so much so that they ended up turning their back on the audience on the odd occasion.

 We’re taught not to turn our back on an audience throughout school and higher education, there’s a very good reason for this.
 For one, you end up breaking eye contact with the room and, in turn, this prevents you from engaging with your audience more effectively.

 If presenting to a smaller room of people without the aid of a microphone – though most speakers came through loud and clear thanks to the lavalier (lapel) microphones – you would also notice that the speaker’s voice became harder to hear each time they turned their back to look at the slides on the projector screen.